Murder of Mark Kilroy: Investigation

 The search for Kilroy initially began as a routine missing persons investigation.
 Students that were reported missing in Matamoros in the past would often turn up in the following days with a hangover and blurry memory of what had happened to them.
 Kilroy was one of the 60 people who had disappeared in Matamoros in the first three months of 1989.
 However, his case drew more attention in the U.S. because his uncle, Ken Kilroy, worked at the United States Customs Service in Los Angeles.
 When the news reached his uncle, a police task force was created in Brownsville to search for Kilroy.
 Alarmed with the bad publicity of his disappearance and the potential effects of tourism in Matamoros, local police officers tried to shift the blame and suggested that Kilroy had disappeared in Brownsville.
 Kilroy's friends denied such claims.
 The Mexican federal police force vowed to work on the case and help U.S. investigators.
 One of the commanders assigned Mexican agents to U.S. officials to accompany them in Matamoros.
 Together they questioned informants, potential witnesses, and worked on tips provided by their sources.

 Both Mexican and U.S. authorities suspected that Kilroy's disappearance involved foul play.
 They speculated that Kilroy could have been a victim of drug-related violence or of robbery-killing, but they were short on leads to make any firm conclusions.
 When Kilroy's friends reported the disappearance, customs agents went with them to Matamoros to help retrace their steps.
 Texan officials contacted the U.S. consulate in Matamoros and asked investigators to carry out a search with Kilroy's description in Matamoros jails and hospitals.
 Investigators then hired a hypnotist to see if he could figure out some additional clues.
 Under hypnosis, Moore stated that he saw a young Hispanic man wearing a blue plaid shirt and with a visible scar across his face talking to Kilroy before he disappeared.
-He recalled that the man walked up to Kilroy and told him, "Hey, don't I know you from somewhere?" though Huddleston said he was not sure if Kilroy responded back.
+He recalled that the man walked up to Kilroy and told him, "Hey, don't I know you from somewhere?" though Huddleston said he was not sure if Kilroy responded.
 However, none of the friends were able to precisely recall the exact moment or place where Kilroy disappeared.
 Investigators deduced by this story that Kilroy was kidnapped for robbery or ransom.
 The first option seemed the most likely because his abductors had not called for a payment.
 They believed that Kilroy's body was probably dumped in a remote location.
 Helicopters and terrain vehicles of the United States Border Patrol were called to look on the Rio Grande River, but his body was not found.